 FD vs new FD Lenses

-New FD and FD lenses are interchangeable with one another.
+FD and new FD lenses are interchangeable with one another.
 There will be no compatibility issues.

-Occasionally you will find new FD lenses referred to as FDn lenses.
+In some cases you will find new FD lenses referred to as FDn lenses.

 Telling FD and FDn Lenses Apart

-More Canon F-1 Camera Resources
+More Canon AE-1 Camera Resources